Higher and foundation tier

 Following the work of early chemists such as Dimitri Mendeleev great strides were made in the development

 of a periodic table of elements.
-With the discovery of new sub-atomic particles such as electrons and protons
+With the discovery of new sub-atomic particles such as

 scientists began to understand the fundamental nature of atoms.
 The addition of an extra column to Mendeleev's periodic